Effects of feedback on galaxies in the VELA simulations: elongation, clumps and compaction: Simulations

 \subsection{ART}

 The \textsc{ART} code \citep{Kravtsov97,Kravtsov03} accurately follows the evolution of a gravitating N-body system and the Eulerian gas dynamics using an AMR approach.
 Besides gravity and hydrodynamics, the code incorporates many of the astrophysical processes relevant for galaxy formation.
-These processes, representing subgrid physics, include gas cooling due to atomic hydrogen and helium, metal and molecular hydrogen cooling, photoionisation heating by a constant cosmological UV background with partial self-shielding, star formation and feedback, as described in \citet{Ceverino09}, \citet{CDB}, and \citet{Ceverino14}.
+These processes, representing subgrid physics, include gas cooling due to atomic hydrogen, helium, molecular hydrogen and metals down to a minimum temperature of 300 K. The code also includes a pressure floor to prevent artificial fragmentation \citep{CDB}.
+Other relevant processes are photoionisation heating by a constant cosmological UV background with partial self-shielding, star formation and feedback, as described in \citet{Ceverino09}, \citet{CDB}, and \citet{Ceverino14}.